 It is imperative that students are in class the full day in order to not miss vital instruction.
 High Point Academy understands that sometimes it is necessary for a student to leave early from school.
 Persons who come to pick up students should enter through the front office, and they will be required to show valid state issued identification.
 This person must be listed on the child's approved pick up list.
 We ask that you keep these times to a minimum.
-In an effort to keep tardies to a minimum, legal guardians must sign students out in person (unless pre-approved by an administrator).
+Legal guardians must sign students out in person (unless pre-approved by an administrator).